New national identity card initiated by the Department of Home Affairs

 The "Match on Card" feature allows fingerprints to be checked locally using the eID card's microprocessor.
 It ensures the citizen's information never leaves the ID card and does not require any central database connection.

 A great answer to the SA citizen's privacy.

 Smart ID card at banks

-South Africans can apply for their smart ID cards at local banks following the launch of the eChannel program by President Jacob Zuma in April 2016.
-Absa, First National Bank, Nedbank and Standard Bank are the first partners.
+South Africans can apply for their smart ID cards at local banks following the eChannel program's launch by President Jacob Zuma in April 2016.
+Absa, First National Bank, Nedbank, and Standard Bank are the first partners.

-The South African smart ID online application process initially limited to people aged between 30 and 35 years old is now being extended by the Department of Home Affairs (DHA).
+The South African smart ID online application process, initially limited to people aged between 30 and 35, is now being extended by the Department of Home Affairs (DHA).